The quiet life

 There aren’t many amenities for tourists in Lourdas, but if you like eating and drinking, there is plenty to keep you occupied.
 The village is home to a good selection of traditional Greek tavernas, many of which have stunning sea views.

-Between Lourdas and the neighbouring town of Trapezaki you'll also find a selection of small gift shops to satisfy your souvenir cravings, as well as cafes and quiet bars away from the coast.
-With average summer temperatures topping 30°C degrees, most visitors spend their days at the beach.
+Between Lourdas and the neighbouring town of Trapezaki you’ll also find a selection of small gift shops to satisfy your souvenir cravings, as well as cafes and quiet bars away from the coast.
+With average summer temperatures topping 30°C degrees, most visitors on holidays to Kefalonia spend their days at the beach.
 Otherwise you can hire a car to explore the nearby countryside and impressive Mount Aenos.

 Two kilometres of beach